Donate

 If you have a right to reside, your entitlement to benefit will depend on you also satisfying the other conditions for the benefit.

-For Eligibility depends on the amount of income and capital you have.
-See full definition such as Universal Credit, Pension Credit or Housing Benefit, as well as having a right to reside you also need to be ‘habitually resident in fact’ in the The UK, Channel Islands, Isle of Man and Republic of Ireland.
-See full definition unless you are in one of the exempt groups below.
+For such as Universal Credit, Pension Credit or Housing Benefit, as well as having a right to reside you also need to be ‘habitually resident in fact’ in the unless you are in one of the exempt groups below.

-You are exempt from the Habitual Residence Test for Eligibility depends on the amount of income and capital you have.
-See full definition if:
+You are exempt from the Habitual Residence Test for if you:

-- You left Sudan in connection with the violence that escalated from April 2023 and you were living in Sudan before then and you have leave in the UK or you are British or Irish.
+• left Sudan in connection with the violence that escalated from April 2023 and you were living there before then and you have leave in the UK or you are British or Irish.

-- You have been granted leave outside the Immigration Rules - including Discretionary Leave and Destitution Domestic Violence Concessionary Leave.
+• have been granted leave outside the Immigration Rules - including Discretionary Leave and Migrant Victims of Domestic Abuse Concessionary Leave.

-- You are a family member of someone in either of the above two groups.
+• are a family member of someone in the above groups.

 Was this page helpful?